metalcarratt/ministry/ls/Hebrews/msg47.md

 "substantiating of things hoped for." just like a physical book is substantiated by our sense of touch, so faith is the sense that substantiates things we cannot see. it is like a sixth sense.

 the bible is full of bequests. if we have faith we can substantiate them. to unbelievers the bible is just a hard to understand book but to us it us full of promises we can realise by faith.

+we are aiming at the holy of holies and the new jerusalem, both things of faith.

+faith is God himself. we need more of his transfusing.